ietf-wg-alto/draft-ietf-alto-unified-props-new/others.md

 that proper documentation regarding the new ALTO entity domains and their security considerations has been provided.
-RFCs defining new entity domains SHOULD indicate how an entity in a registered domain is encoded as an EntityAddr, and, if applicable, the rules defining the entity hierarchy and property inheritance.
+RFCs defining new entity domains SHOULD indicate how an entity in a registered domain is encoded as an EntityId, and, if applicable, the rules defining the entity hierarchy and property inheritance.
 Updates and deletions of ALTO entity domains follow the same procedure.